Miracle Valley shootout

-The Miracle Valley shootout was a confrontation between members of the Christ Miracle Healing Center and Church (CMHCC) and Cochise County law enforcement that occurred in Miracle Valley, Arizona, on October 23, 1982.
-A variety of incidents with law enforcement in 1982 culminated when local sheriff's deputies and state law enforcement officers attempted to serve bench warrants for the arrest of three members of the church and a large group of church members confronted them.
-In the ensuing melee, two church members were killed and seven law enforcement officers were injured.
+The Miracle Valley shootout was a confrontation between members of the Christ Miracle Healing Center and Church (CMHCC) and Cochise County law enforcement that occurred in Miracle Valley, Arizona, United States, on October 23, 1982.
+A variety of incidents with law enforcement in 1982 culminated when a large group of church members confronted local sheriff's deputies and state law enforcement officers attempting to serve bench warrants for the arrest of three members of the church.
+In the ensuing melee, two church members were killed and seven people (five law enforcement officers and two church members) were injured.
 One church member and one law enforcement officer died later, both deaths possibly due to injuries sustained that day.

 Christ Miracle Healing Center and Church

-The church was led by Pastor Frances Thomas, one of a reported 10,000 disciples of broadcasting evangelist A. A. Allen’s original Miracle Valley Bible Church (MVBC).
+The church was led by Pastor Frances Thomas, one of a reported 10,000 disciples of broadcasting evangelist A. A. Allen's original Miracle Valley Bible Church (MVBC).
 Her son, William Thomas Jr., was a bishop and the church's theoretical leader.

-Thomas attempted to purchase the 2,560-acre property and its numerous buildings that were previously home to Allen’s MVBC, with plans to re-establish the original church under her leadership.
+Thomas attempted to purchase the 2,560-acre property and its numerous buildings that were previously home to Allen's MVBC, with plans to re-establish the original church under her leadership.
 However, the owners at the time were prohibited from selling this property, situated on the south side of Arizona State Route 92 that bisects Miracle Valley.
 Therefore, Thomas instead purchased several properties for the church's use in the subdivision along the north side of the highway across from the MVBC, including a restaurant that was converted to a church sanctuary.

 The church (whose congregation, clergy, and staff were entirely African American) was Pentecostal in teachings and outlook, but not affiliated with any established denomination.
 Specifically and controversially, Thomas stated she was a believer in faith healing only and not in doctors.

 Her followers came to Miracle Valley in two distinct groups: the first (arriving between 1978 and 1979), composed of followers who lived in Mississippi, and the second (arriving in 1980), who had moved from Mississippi to Chicago.

 The church was reported by sheriff's deputies to operate services almost continuously around the clock.
 Special assistants or watchers in the service were observed to ensure attendees did not fall asleep by striking people's heads with long poles.
 Children who were church members and attended local schools were observed by their teachers to be suffering from what appeared to be severe sleep-deprivation.
 Local residents and relatives of church members claimed she exerted a "cult-like dominance over her followers" and described church members as having "pledged their lives in cult-like devotion to Mother Thomas".
 The church denied this.

 The local sheriff reported that Thomas referenced the Jim Jones massacre in Guyana, stating, "If you think Jonestown was a picnic, you ain't seen nothing yet" and "We already have the punch made."